Treatment for Panic Disorders in Lynchburg, VA—Counseling and Therapy

 There are effective psychological treatments for panic attacks, however.
 With a professional’s care and guidance, many people have learned coping skills to handle the panic attacks and/or addressed their root causes.
-Thriveworks Lynchburg offers therapy for panic attacks, and our therapists often combine medication, cognitive behavior therapy, and/or exposure therapy to find an effective treatment plan to meet each’s individual’s needs.
+Thriveworks Lynchburg offers therapy for panic attacks, and our therapists and psychologists often combine medication, cognitive behavior therapy, and/or exposure therapy to find an effective treatment plan to meet each’s individual’s needs.

 Symptoms and Signs of Panic Disorders

 The Diagnostic and Statistical Manual of Mental Health, Fifth Edition (DSM-5) recognizes the strain panic attacks can cause with its diagnosis of panic disorder (DSM-5 300.01 [F41.0]).
 Panic disorder is characterized by: